-- During the development of major (normally not resurfacing, lighting, etc.) roadway projects, urban or rural, the Roadside Development & Compliance Unit (RDC) in PDD will review and recommend an appropriate landscaping treatment for each project in accordance with the AASHTO manual A Guide for Landscape and Environmental Design, (Ref.
-10.6). - 2.
+- 1. During the development of major (normally not resurfacing, lighting, etc.) roadway projects, urban or rural, PDD RDC will review and recommend an appropriate landscaping treatment for each project. - 2.
 RDC involvement will begin at the engineering review or corridor study stage of project development to promote early identification of the potential for landscaping.
 Landscaping recommendations will be included in the engineering review report, corridor study report and in the design public hearing engineering statement. - 3.
 RDC will review design plans prior to the plan-in-hand and will furnish written landscaping and erosion control recommendations to the roadway designer for evaluation during the plan-in-hand. - 4.
 RDC will review the plan-in-hand report to estimate specific erosion control needs and to make further landscaping recommendations, as necessary. - 5.
-Landscaping recommendations will be included in the design public hearing engineering statement. - RDC will review the limits of construction plans and forward final landscaping recommendations and specifications and final erosion control recommendations to the roadway designer. - 7.
+Landscaping recommendations will be included in the design public hearing engineering statement. - 6.
+RDC will review the limits of construction plans and forward final landscaping recommendations and specifications and final erosion control recommendations to the roadway designer. - 7.
 Erosion control specifications will be sent to the roadway designer after a joint review of final cross-sections with the designer is completed.